MudroadWhite/pm-neo4j-helper/README.md

 ## Script Syntax & Functionalities

-A complete example involving all functionalities is as followed:
+A complete example involving all functionalities is as below:

 ``` python
 # Example comment